 I thought about what a treat it would be to stay at the Ritz on a future visit to Paris.
 And then I got hungry.

 The Ritz has maybe 7 or 17 restaurants, I’m not really sure.
 All I know is that I Googled menus on my phone, and the most “moderate” item they offered was a hamburger, priced at 40 euros (about $50).
 I had a cappuccino.
 It wasn’t the money, it was the principle.
-And as I sipped my coffee I thought to myself, Coco Chanel was a resident here for years – no wonder she was so thin!
+And as I slowly sipped and savored my coffee I thought to myself, Coco Chanel was a resident here for years – no wonder she was so thin!

 The show was, in a word, surreal.
 Four shows – Ready-to-Wear, Avant Garde, Couture, and Bridal Couture, 18 designer collections, 20 or so photographers, a couple of dozen beautiful skinny models, and packed audiences of top buyers and executives in the fashion and makeup industry.
 And me.

 The room hummed with excitement as each designer’s chosen music would start to play, setting the tone for a new spin on fashion.
 The day rolled out with everything from beachwear to bizarre (I’m not sure where to go to wear Avant Garde, but in that moment I could appreciate that it exists).

 The models were fierce and focused, and I found myself pulling my shoulders back, sitting a bit straighter, wishing I were about a foot taller, and memorizing graceful arm positions as each one fearlessly descended the stairs in 5” heels and sashayed down the runway.